Andriusma1989/DL_keras-pytorch/README.md

 Both models demonstrate a high accuracy in predicting breast cancer diagnosis.

 # Getting Started
 To get started, you will need to have a Google account to access the Colab platform.
-Once you have access, you can open the picture_slicing.ipynb notebook file in Colab and execute the code cells.
+Once you have access, you can open the DL_HW.ipynb notebook file in Colab and execute the code cells.